Homicide Lawyer in New Braunfels, Texas

 Besides devising an appropriate defense strategy, as discussed above, your attorney can also work to get your charges dropped or reduced.
 For example, your homicide defense lawyer may question the legality of the evidence presented against you and weaken the prosecution’s case by proving that the evidence is inadmissible because it was a result of an illegal search.
 They can also negotiate a more lenient sentence and provide invaluable advice if you are offered a plea bargain deal.
 In some cases, accepting a plea deal may be the best choice for your homicide case, but in other situations, your attorney may advise you to take your case to trial if you have any chance of securing a better outcome in that manner.
 Without firm legal representation, you may end up accepting an unfair plea deal or receive an excessively harsh penalty that will put your life on hold for years or even decades.

-Seymour & Vaughn represents clients facing homicide charges in New Braunfels, Texas, and surrounding areas.
+Our firm represents clients facing homicide charges in New Braunfels, Texas, and surrounding areas.
 Our legal team is dedicated to protecting your constitutional rights and fighting to beat your charges.
-Contact our law firm at 830-282-8751 to learn more and discuss your case.